 You may set a minimum purchase amount on credit card purchases so long as you abide by the card brands’ requirements.

 American Express is (and always has been) largely silent on the issue of minimums.
-However, it's generally regarded as acceptable to apply the terms set forth by Visa, MasterCard, and Discover to American Express.
+It’s generally regarded as acceptable to apply terms set forth by Visa, MasterCard, and Discover to American Express.